Member Frequently Asked Questions

 - Fit snugly and comfortably against the side of the face

 - Not allow air to pass from gaps on the sides, top, or bottom

 - Cover both your nose and mouth

 - Be secured with ties or ear loops

 - Be washable (hot water is recommended), without damage or change to shape, or disposable

-The CDC recommends wearing face masks in public settings or at home if members of your household may have been exposed to COVID-19, and some state and local governments are making this a requirement.
+The CDC recommends wearing face masks in public settings or at home if members of your household may have been exposed to COVID-19.
 The CDC advises the use of face masks to slow the spread of COVID-19 and help people who may have the virus and don’t know it from transmitting it to others.

 For many people who have COVID-19 infection, it can seem like a mild cold.
 But for a small percentage of those with the virus it develops into a severe pneumonia.
 Recent studies show that even people with no symptoms can carry and spread the virus.
 That's why it is so important to stay at home, keep your household safe, and not be exposed to other households.
-Symptoms of COVID-19 include fever, cough, and shortness of breath.
-If you have these symptoms, isolate yourself from others, and call your doctor.
+Symptoms of COVID-19 may be mild to severe and include:

-If you develop emergency warning signs for COVID-19, call 911 immediately.
+If you develop emergency warning signs for COVID-19, call 911 immediately or call ahead to your local emergency facility.
 Emergency warning signs include:

 This is not a complete list.
 Please consult your doctor for any other symptoms that are severe or concerning.
 New Jersey members can also check their symptoms with the New Jersey COVID-19 Symptom Checker.
 Members in our other states can use the CDC’s Coronavirus Self-Checker.